Document

 For FY 2023-24 for individuals instalments are due on 15th June, 15th September, 15th December, and 15th March.
 By 15th March, 100% of your taxes must be paid.

 Non-payment or delayed payment of advance tax results in penal interest under sections 234B and 234C.
-However, it may be hard to estimate tax on capital gains and deposit advance tax in the first few installments if a sale takes place later in the year.
+However, it may be hard to estimate advance tax on capital gains for this year.

-Therefore when advance tax instalments are being paid, no penal interest is charged where the installment is short due to capital gains.
+Therefore, when advance tax installments are paid, no penal interest is charged where the installment is short due to capital gains.
 The remaining installment (after the sale of shares) of advance tax, whenever due, must include a tax on capital gains.

 To properly calculate tax on the sale of ESOPs certain other aspects need to be considered as well.